 Run through your checkout process, make notes, and make improvements wherever you can.

-This is also an opportunity to revisit your delivery and return policies.
-Make sure everything is clear and easy to understand.
+This is also an opportunity to revisit your delivery and return policies, which should be clearly explained.

-As you do your personal holiday shopping, think about the shopping experience each site gives you.
+When doing your own shopping at other sites, try to notice which ones deliver a superior customer experience.
 Bookmark sites where you enjoyed the checkout process.
 Did you see friendly messages?
 Colors that caught your eye?
 Graphics that display particularly well?
 Save the things you like in a separate file for the next time you go to update your site.

 9. Optimize your site for mobile shopping.